vinxieezihuang/wild-rift-churn-prediction/README.md

-# Wild Rift Player Churn Prediction
+# WR Churn Risk Prediction Using a Synthetic Mobile MOBA Dataset

 ## Overview
 This project evaluates a churn prediction approach for Wild Rift with a focus on Southeast Asian markets, where cold-start behavior, uneven telemetry quality, and regional diversity make prediction more difficult.